narthur/ThemeHandbook/manual_testing.md

 - Does the site handle the extremes of content well?
 Lots of content?
 No content?
 Lost of icons?
 No icons?
 Etc.
 - Does content jump around when [connection speed is throttled](https://css-tricks.com/throttling-the-network/)?
 - Are emails linked using `mailto:` and phone numbers linked using `tel:`?
+- Are small versions of large images being properly served on mobile?

 ## Tools